Menu

 With enough of a credit limit and a favourable interest rate, you may well find you don’t need to touch your home equity to buy anything.

-This is the most sensible way to finance any purchases costing between £100 and £30,000, even if it’s only the deposit you pay on your credit card.
+This is the most sensible way to finance purchases costing between £100 and £30,000, even if it’s only the deposit you pay on your credit card.
 The reason is all purchases between those amounts paid via your credit card are protected under section 75 of the Consumer Credit Card.
 That’s a level of protection no other form of borrowing gives you.

 If you have a good credit rating, you’re interest rate is likely to be decent on a credit card.
 Credit cards and most types of finance for those with bad credit, tend to attract higher interest rates.

 Take, for example, car finance.
 Anyone with bad credit is likely to be offered finance at a high interest rate.
-The credit card, provided it’s within your credit limits, and you can afford the repayments (usually 2% minimum payments monthly), may well be an attractive way to finance a new vehicle.
-However, what you can also do is pay the deposit amount only, and that will give you the same level of consumer protection, and then put the remainder on a car finance deal.
+The credit card, provided it’s within your credit limits and you can afford the repayments (usually 2% minimum payments monthly), may well be an attractive way to finance a new vehicle.
+However, what you can also do is pay the deposit amount only, which will give you the same level of consumer protection, and then put the remainder on a car finance deal.

 Neither the card nor the unsecured finance would bring your home into the terms of the agreement as security.